Ritwik-28/Automated-Call-Auditing/README.md

 ## Google Cloud Platform

 Ensure that you have a service account with permissions to access Google Drive and Google Sheets.
 Download the service account key file and place it in the project directory.
+Ensure edit access has been given to the service account for the required Google Sheets and Folders.
+Check more about this in the <a href="Documents/" style="text-decoration: none;">Documents</a> folder.

 ## OpenAI API Key